zelanolab/breathmetrics/README.md

 ```

 ## Dependencies:
-Matlab 2017b

-Extracting instantaneus phase depends on the Matlab signal processing toolbox but functionality should not be affected otherwise
+Core functions of this toolbox are dependent on Matlab 2017b.

+Only the instantaneus phase estimation function (which is not recommended) is dependent on the Matlab Signal Processing Toolbox.
+GUI functionality is dependant on the GUI Layout Toolbox (uix) (Sampson & Tordoff, Matlab File Exchange 2014).

 ## This toolbox is maintained by the following people:
 * Torben Noto
 * Guangyu Zhou
 * Christina Zelano